 How—and what—to submit to Writers Resist

-Writers Resist, a literary collective born of the 2016 U.S. Presidential Election, publishes creative expressions of resistance by diverse writers and artists.
+Writers Resist, a literary journal born of the 2016 U.S. Presidential Election, publishes creative expressions of resistance by diverse writers and artists.
 We are dedicated to challenging all things that diminish our nation’s quest for equality, freedom, justice and a healthy planet for all—while having a bit of fun.

 We publish with the intent that the works will be shared far and wide, so please submit only if you are comfortable making your published submissions available to the world via a Creative Commons Attribution-NonCommercial-NoDerivs license.

 We would like folks to consider donating their work to the resistance cause, but we know how lovely it is to be paid for our art.
 Consequently, thanks to an anonymous donation of $1,000, we can pay a token pittance for each of the first one hundred pieces published for the first time by Writers Resist.
 That’s $10 per accepted submission not previously published elsewhere (including personal blogs and social media).